Package 'visStatistics'

 file.remove(file.path(tempdir(), "normal_dist.pdf"))

-Saves Graphical Output
+Saves Graphical Output with plot capture capability

 Description

 Closes all graphical devices with dev.off() and saves the output only if both fileName and type are provided.
+Enhanced version that can capture plots before closing devices.

 Usage